LEAVE US YOUR MESSAGE

 "What happens if Singapore's tax incentive regime changes?"

 13O and 13U are statutory regimes; material changes would require legislative amendment.
-Singapore's pattern has been to refine rather than withdraw, the regimes were renamed (formerly 13R / 13X) and tightened on local-substance requirements, but the core exemption remains.
+Singapore's pattern has been to refine rather than withdraw.
+The regimes were renamed (formerly 13R / 13X) and tightened on local-substance requirements, but the core exemption remains.
+Both incentives have been extended through 31 December 2029.
 Funds typically apply for the election and receive a multi-year approval, providing visibility.

 "Can I get out if I need to?"